yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory.rst

   #.
 Connect the USB Mass storage device with the bootloader images and boot up the board.

+.. ifconfig:: CONFIG_part_variant in ('J722S')

+  Booting to U-Boot prompt from USB storage is supported.
+The following are the steps to be followed,
+  #.
+In U-Boot the USB controller can be used in either host or peripheral mode.
+For booting to linux kernel from USB storage device, the USB port is to be set as host.

+  #.
+By default, USB0 is set to peripheral mode.
+Change this from peripheral to host mode.

+  #.
+Build the bootloader images using the default "j722s_evm_r5_defconfig"
+     and the config fragment "j722s_evm_r5_usbmsc.config" and "j722s_evm_a53_defconfig" configs files.
+The configs required for
+     USB MSC boot are already enabled.
+For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.

+  #.
+Create a FAT32 partition with boot flag enabled on the USB storage device.

+  #.
+Copy the bootloader images(tiboot3.bin, tispl.bin, u-boot.img) into the above created partition.

+  #.
+Set the boot mode switches to USB host boot mode (Refer to  **Initialization** chapter of TRM for boot switch details)

+  #.
+Make sure USB0 port in DRP mode: SW2[2:3] = 00

+  #.
+Connect the USB Mass storage device with the bootloader images and boot up the board.

 .. note::
   While using ``usb reset`` or ``usb start`` command in U-Boot, or booting from a USB Mass storage device, some of the USB devices fail to get detected.
 This issue is seen because these USB